shubharao109/sda-computer-store/part-3-flexibility/README.md

 ```

 Create new methods to `addComponent(String name, Component c)` and `removeComponent(String name)`.
 Update your implementation of `ComputerStore` to reflect this final version.
 Test you methods work as expected.
 Ensure you document your source code using JavaDoc comments.

+You are done!
+Make sure to email your repo url 😄